Shizuoka Sengen Shrine

 Shizuoka Sengen Jinja (静岡浅間神社) is the name for a collective group of three Shinto shrines now forming a single religious corporation, located at Mount Shizuhata in Aoi-ku, Shizuoka, in Shizuoka Prefecture, Japan.
-These shrines are the Kanbe Jinja (神部神社), Sengen Jinja (浅間神社), and Ōtoshimioya Jinja (大歳御祖神社).
+These shrines are the Kanbe Jinja (神部神社), Asama Jinja (浅間神社), and Ōtoshimioya Jinja (大歳御祖神社).
 The main festival of the shrine is held annually on April 5.

-It is the Sōja shrine of Suruga Province.
+It is the sōja shrine of Suruga Province.

 Enshrined kami

-The primary kami of Kambe Jinja is the Ohnamuchi-no-Mikoto, who is regarded as the mythical founding deity of Suruga Province.
+The primary kami of Kanbe Jinja is Ōnamuchi-no-Mikoto, who is regarded as the mythical founding deity of Suruga Province.

-The primary kami of Sengen Jinja is the Konohanasakuya-hime, the deity of Mount Fuji.
+The primary kami of Asama Jinja is Konohanasakuya-hime, the deity of Mount Fuji.

-The primary kami of Ohtoshimioya Shrine is the Ohtoshimioya-no-Mikoto (大歳御祖命), who appears in the Kojiki as a wife of Susano-o, and a kami protecting markets and commerce.
+The primary kami of Ōtoshimioya Jinja is Ōtoshimioya-no-Mikoto (大歳御祖命), who appears in the Kojiki as a wife of Susanoo and a kami protecting markets and commerce.

 History

-The date of the Shizuoka Sengen Jinja's foundation is unknown.
+The date of Shizuoka Sengen Jinja's foundation is unknown.
 The area has been inhabited since prehistoric times, and a Kofun period burial mound has been excavated at Mount Shizuhata.
 Per the Nihon Shoki, the area was colonized by the Hata clan during this period.
-According to unsubstantiated shrine legend, the foundation of the Kanbe Jinja dates to the reign of Emperor Sujin, that of the Ōtoshimioya Shrine to the reign of Emperor Ōjin, both from the Kofun period.
+According to unsubstantiated shrine legend, the foundation of the Kanbe Jinja dates to the reign of Emperor Sujin, that of the Ōtoshimioya Jinja to the reign of Emperor Ōjin, both from the Kofun period.

 Per the Engishiki records, Kanbe Jinja was given national recognition and status of the Sōja of Suruga Province in the Heian period.
-Also, the date of 901 is given for the foundation of the Sengen Jinja, as a subsidiary branch of the Fujisan Hongū Sengen Taisha, and initially was referred to as the "Shingu" (new shrine).
+Also, the date of 901 is given for the foundation of Asama Jinja, as a subsidiary branch of the Fujisan Hongū Sengen Taisha, and initially was referred to as the "Shingu" (new shrine).

 Through the Kamakura and Muromachi periods, the shrines enjoyed the patronage of the powerful warrior clans who dominated the Suruga area: the Minamoto clan, Hōjō clan, Imagawa clan, Takeda clan and the Tokugawa clan.
 In particular, the first Tokugawa shōgun, Tokugawa Ieyasu, sponsored the rebuilding of the shrines after his retirement to nearby Sumpu Castle, and subsequent shōguns continued to worship at the shrines throughout the Edo period.
 The 3rd shōgun, Tokugawa Iemitsu, granted the shrines lands with 2313 koku in revenue for their upkeep.
 However, the shrine complex burned down in a fire of 1804.
 It was rebuilt over a 60-year period at a cost of over 100,000 gold ryō by the Tokugawa shogunate in its flamboyant Momoyama style, with extensive use of lacquer, wood carvings, and gold leaf.
 Today, 26 structures in the shrine complex are protected by the national government as Important Cultural Properties, forming one of the largest such complexes in the country.

+During the 19th century, Shinto priest Nagasawa Katsutate attended the middle teaching institute (中教院, chūkyōin) at Asama Jinja when he was a teenager.

 In the modern system of ranked Shinto Shrines, Shizuoka Sengen was listed among the 3rd class of nationally significant shrines or kokuhei-shōsha (国幣小社).